Maasea/Rebt/README.md

 A simple system tray to display the Razer mouse battery.

-You can specify the mouse and adjust the frequency(minutes) of battery updates using the slider.
+You can specify the mouse and adjust the frequency of battery updates using the slider.

 <img src="imgs/display.png" width="250" height="250">